A 60 second intro to Telstra Prepaid

 Telstra prepaid vs Telstra SIM Only (postpaid)

 Prepaid has always been the lion’s share of the phone company’s sales.
 Despite the already enormous size of the prepaid market, usage of prepaid services is increasing quickly.
 A number of factors are driving the increase in prepaid and other SIM only products.
 One of those factors is introductory offers.
-Including introductory offers, Telstra’s prepaid plans are better value than more expensive postpaid alternatives on their own network.
+Including introductory offers, Telstra’s prepaid plans are often better value than more expensive postpaid alternatives, at lower price points on their own network.
 And the quality of the product is exactly the same.
 Remember, using a $30 Telstra pre paid SIM, you can get the same network service at a great price without a long-term commitment.

 As if often the case, Telstra’s Prepaid Plus plan is better value than the nearest spend SIM Only plan.
 This is the case consistently across the major telcos.
 Another reason not to write prepaid plans off before you consider them.